gbeckers/Darr/docs/rationale.rst

 without any hassle with your colleagues, who work with, say, R instead of Python.
 Sometimes you want to try out an algorithm that someone wrote in Matlab, and you do not want to have to start exporting large data sets into some different format.
-These things should be simple and painless.
-Unfortunately they often are not (see this `blog by Cyrille Rossant
-<http://cyrille.rossant.net/moving-away-hdf5/>`__ that echos my own
-experiences), which is why I wrote Darr.
+These things often could be, and should be simple and painless.
+Unfortunately they often are not (see this `blog by Cyrille Rossant <http://cyrille.rossant.net/moving-away-hdf5/>`__ that echos my own experiences), which is why I wrote Darr.

 The **first objective of Darr** is to help you save and use numeric data arrays from within Python in a way that makes them trivially easy to use in